DATANOMIQ/prompt_engineering_guide/README.md

 - Experiment with different prompting techniques
 - Adjust model parameters in real-time
-- See immediate results from AI models
+- See immediate results from LLM models
 - Follow guided tutorials for each technique

 ### Jupyter Notebooks